No non-profit in Chicago matches the breadth and depth of our work promoting graduation.

 - Our direct student support program, STEMpathy, also expanded.
 Through the program, students hone their STEM abilities through hands-on science lessons, and they build strong interpersonal skills.

 - Our flagship volunteer program, InspireU, paired students from two partner schools with 38 mentors.
 Launched by Capital One, InspireU provides students with knowledge of professional work settings and a range of college and career topics.
 Mentors logged 371 hours, and students logged 315 hours.

 Check out Annual Report 2019 for more information on our recent successes.

 When we say that we prevent dropout, it’s with a great deal of confidence.
 A 2015 gold-standard evaluation of our work confirmed that Communities In Schools of Chicago positively impacts students’ course performance.

-This two-year study, led by Prof. David Figlio of Northwestern University, yielded diamond-hard evidence that our programs help students be successful.
-Specifically, our partnership program of connecting non-academic support programs and services to elementary schools improves student achievement in math and reading.
-Research shows these are leading indicators for high school graduation
+This two-year study, led by Professor David Figlio of Northwestern University, yielded evidence that our Partnership Program, which connects non-academic support programs and services to elementary schools, improves student achievement in math and reading.
+Research shows these are leading indicators for high school graduation.